-- The practice was responsive to the needs of older people, and offered longer appointments and urgent appointments for those with enhanced needs. - Patients over the age of 75 years had been allocated to a designated GP to oversee their care and treatment requirements. - The practice liaised with nursing staff at a local care home in order to help optimise the care of older patients who were residents. - The practice provided influenza vaccinations in older patients' homes if they were unable to visit the practice.

-• Designated seating was available in the practice's waiting area for older people.
+- The practice was responsive to the needs of older people, and offered longer appointments and urgent appointments for those with enhanced needs. - Patients over the age of 75 years had been allocated to a designated GP to oversee their care and treatment requirements. - The practice employed a practice nurse / end of life facilitator who, along with other practice staff, liaised with nursing staff at eight care homes in order to help optimise the care of older patients who were residents. - Designated seating was available in the practice's waiting area for older people.